eguefif/esp32_micropython_presentation/README.md

 $ sudo uv run pyboard.py -d /dev/ttyUSB0 -f cp ./main.py :
 ```

-### Use case
+### Turn on a led

 There is a very simple program in `simple_led.py`, let's use as a practice example.

 ```bash
 $ sudo uv run pyboard.py -d /dev/ttyUSB0 -f cp./simple_led.py:main.py
 ```
 Then reboot the esp32 using the reboot button (the button on the red led side).
+Here is a picture of how I plugged things on the breadboard:

+PICTURE

+We put a 220 Ω resistance between the led and the esp32 to dimish the currant.
+The led does not opposed enough resistance to be used only by itself.
+We plug the resistance with the GPIO 33 and the led with the GND.
+If it does not work, try to swap the led.

 ## Debugging

-In our code, we print debug some information.
-If we don't do anything, we won't be able to see these debug print.
+In our code, we print debug information.
 The way to see then is to run `picocom -b 115200 /dev/ttyUSB0`.
-It's usefull to know that we cannot have two program using `/dev/ttyUSB0`.
+Beware that we cannot have two program using `/dev/ttyUSB0`.
 So if you're listening to this tty, you won't be able to use `pyboard.py` to copy files on the esp32.
+Try to run the previous program and you will see the debug information.

 ## Activate the led remotely